Tips on desk setup for perfect posture

 Correct desk setup:

-Move anything from under your desk that is not letting you sit facing strait foreword such as a filing cabinet or rubbish bin.
+Move anything from under your desk that stops you from sitting straight and facing forward (i.e. filing cabinet, rubbish bin).

 Adjust your chair height so that the top of the desk is at elbow height.